TheEt1234/slua/SECURITY.md

 All lua sandboxing solutions suffer from at least one of those issues.
 (Except libox if you use it correctly, and if you do, the experience for the user(user=human whose code is being sandboxed) would be miserable.
 That is the reason i am making this project.)

-## In rare cases: when poo hits the fan - sandbox escape
+## In rare cases: sandbox escape
-- https://github.com/loosewheel/lwcomputers/blame/7c1d49b0551873a0e9f5bccd3b3c83bd86514837/computer_env.lua#L27 - This allows a trivial sandbox escape
+- https://github.com/loosewheel/lwcomputers/blame/7c1d49b0551873a0e9f5bccd3b3c83bd86514837/computer_env.lua#L27 - For example this allows a trivial sandbox escape
     - I am cherry-picking an extremely old commit, this has luckily been fixed
-- this type of bug is rare, unless you allow the user to mess with environments
+- this type of bug is rare, you allow the user to mess function environments or somehow completely miss `setfenv` to cause it
 - but also extremely destructive, in multiplayer, assume that if this bug is present, any player can permanently destroy your world, and access everything in that world (and all unencrypted data)

 # What can cause bugs/vurnabilities